-WCS Issues Request for Proposals for Nature-Based Climate Change Adaptation Projects
+Wildlife Conservation Society Issues RFP for Nature-Based Climate Change Adaptation Projects

-The Wildlife Conservation Society is inviting proposals to its Climate Adaptation Fund from nonprofit conservation organizations.
+The Wildlife Conservation Society is inviting proposals from nonprofit conservation organizations for its Climate Adaptation Fund.

-See the WCS website for complete program guidelines, information about 2016 grant recipients, and proposal submission instructions.
+See the Wildlife Conservation Society website for complete program guidelines, information about previous grant recipients, and proposal submission instructions.